Fenken36/Fenken36/README.md

 - 👀 I’m interested in building things, and learning more
 - 🌱 I’m currently learning GitHub, Command Line
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me @fenken36 on twitter.
+- 📫 How to reach me?
+Here: www.linkedin.com/in/alondo36

 <!---
 Fenken36/Fenken36 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.